TITLE: President and CEO

 FOCUS AREAS: Healthy eating, active living, early childhood development, community health

-PROFILE: Molly Talbot-Metz has been the Mary Black Foundation’s vice president of programs since March 2013.
+PROFILE: Molly Talbot-Metz has been the Mary Black Foundation’s president and CEO since July 2018.

 According to her LinkedIn profile, these are her responsibilities in this role:

 Responsible for the Foundation’s grantmaking program, including: development of strategic initiatives and program priorities; responding to program-related inquiries; providing technical assistance to applicants and grantees; conducting site visits; reviewing and evaluating grant applications; making funding recommendations to the Program Committee and the Foundation’s Board of Trustees; evaluating programmatic outcomes; establishing and managing grantmaking processes, procedures, and systems; and overseeing program staff.
 Monitors the grants management operations to ensure overall high quality of grants administration across programs.